 Excellent Marketing Strategy

 After driving customers to your store, the next step is to retain them for maximum time.
 The best way to do this is to satisfy customers with your service.
-If you offer reverse logistics, then the customer will be able return or exchange products without any hassle.
-Hence, might like to come again and shop at your store.
+If you offer reverse logistics, then the customer will be able to return or exchange products without any hassle.
+Hence, they might like to come again and shop at your store.

 Today, there are many regulations that have been put on e-waste.
 This e-waste majorly comes from damaged electrical goods.
 The recycling and waste management of this waste is the responsibility of the seller to recycle products.